LiamB16/polynomial_time/README.md

-This is a README file for polynominal time.
-This repository will explain polynominal time and show demos of the concepts discussed
+This is a README file for the polynominal time notebook.
+This repository will explain
+* Polynominal time
+* Sets
+* Tuples
+* Polynominal vs Exponential time
+* P = NP
+* python code to demonstrate these concepts.